security-notes/infobyte-faraday-wiki/FAQ.md

 Restart Faraday Server if you had it running.
 That's it!

+You can also use the parameter `--bind 0.0.0.0` when you start the server.

 Read more about [configuring the Community Server](https://github.com/infobyte/faraday/wiki/installation-community#configuration).

 [ [index] ](#index)